macro187/hotbox/readme.md

 My workstation containers, setup scripts, and config files

 *Features* are shell scripts that set up particular aspects of machines (physical, virtual, or container).
-They can do any kind of setup, both system-wide and user-specific.
+They can do any kind of system-wide or user-specific setup.
 The `hotbox-apply-feature` command applies individual features to the running system, by basically just running the feature script.

 >   Some features currently implement personal preferences of mine.
 I am in the
 >   process of extracting those out of hotbox to make it suitable for
 >   general-purpose use by anyone.

 *Specs* are lists of features.
-An include mechanism allows specs to build on one another.
+An include mechanism allows specs to derive from one another.
 The `hotbox-apply-spec` command applies specs to the running system by applying features in the order listed.